 MYCOTOXINS EFFECTS IN SWINE

 In pig nutrition, animals can be highly exposed to mycotoxins as a result of their diet rich in cereals.
 Furthermore, pigs are considered the most sensitive species to mycotoxins, which can have a wide variety of adverse effect in the health of the pigs (Tkaczyk and Jedziniak, 2021).
 The level of effects depends on the animal itself as well as on the mycotoxins (type and concentration).
-In fact,&nbspweaned piglets and sows are often more susceptible so the effects of mycotoxins are more visible (Osweiler and Ensley, 2012).
+In fact, weaned piglets and sows are often more susceptible so the effects of mycotoxins are more visible (Osweiler and Ensley, 2012).

 Besides, it is common to detect the presence of several mycotoxins in feed (multi-contamination).
 However, it is important to identify the potential adverse effects of each mycotoxin in particular in order to, in turn, identify possible synergies.
 The most common symptoms are detailed below (Arroyo-Manzanares et al., 2009; Devreese et al., 2013; Khoshal et al., 2019):